lnurl/luds/lnurl-pay.md

         [
-            "text/email", // optional indication that this payment link is associated with an email address content // an email string in standard user@site.com format ]
+            "text/email", // optional indication that this payment link is associated with an email address content // an email string in standard user@site.com format ],
+        [
+            "text/identifier", // optional indication that this payment link is associated with an internet identifier string content // an internet identifier string in standard user@site.com format ]
         ... // more objects for future types
     ]